 - Angular separation from Sun: the apparent distance between the Moon and Sun.
 0° corresponds to a new Moon (0% phase), 90° is the first or last quarter (50% phase), whereas 180° is a full Moon (100% phase).
 Only applicable to lunar events.

 - Sun altitude: a negative value indicates that the event occurs at night.
 Only applicable to lunar events.

-It should be noted that the positional data (azimuth, altitude, celestial coordinates etc.) are calculated for the ISS, not for the target object, unless noted otherwise.
+It should be noted that the positional data (azimuth, altitude, celestial coordinates etc.) are calculated for the satellite, not for the target object, unless noted otherwise.
 All the values are valid for the observer's position and may be different across the visibility path.

 The illustration below provides a visual representation of some observational parameters.
 Click to enlarge.